Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know

 The most popular sports in the UK include football, rugby, and cricket – all of which have huge followings.
 Football is the most popular and hotly contested, and the majority of Brits follow a football team, with allegiances based on location or passed down through the generations.

 When you think of food in the UK, the first things that spring to mind are likely to be English breakfasts, Sunday roasts, and maybe fish and chips.
 They’re all very popular, quintessentially British dishes, but the UK’s most popular dish is actually chicken tikka masala.

 Let’s not forget the quaint cream tea, which derives from Devon.
 It’s a light meal designed to be eaten in the afternoon, combining the British love of tea, with dainty sandwiches and cakes.

-The UK operates a ‘constitutional monarchy’, which means that the Queen is the head of state, and the Prime Minister is the head of the government, which is based in London’s Westminster.
+The UK is a constitutional monarchy, which means that the Queen is the head of state, and the Prime Minister is the head of the government, which is based in London’s Westminster.

 There are also devolved governments; the Scottish Parliament, Welsh Assembly, and Northern Ireland Assembly.
 These are responsible for any devolved powers in their respective countries.

 Political parties contest in a general election, which usually takes place every five years.
 If you are registered as a UK resident, and aged 18 or over, you are eligible to vote.
 To do so, you’ll need to register to vote ahead of the election.

 The main political parties

 The Scottish National Party (SNP) is currently in power in Scotland.
-It was founded in 1934, has centre-left ideals, and supports the idea of Scotland seeking independence from the rest of the UK.
+It was founded in 1934, has center-left ideals, and supports the idea of Scotland seeking independence from the rest of the UK.